tmelisma-salesforce/Detector/README.md

 ### 1. Obtain and Convert Model

-The app requires a Core ML model file (`yolov8l.mlpackage`) which you need to generate from the original PyTorch model.
+The app requires a Core ML model file (`yolo11x.mlpackage`) which you need to generate from the original PyTorch model.

-1.  **Download Model:** Download the `yolov8l.pt` weights file from the official Ultralytics repository/website (e.g., check releases at [https://github.com/ultralytics/ultralytics](https://github.com/ultralytics/ultralytics)).
+1.  **Download Model:** Download the `yolo11x.pt` weights file from the official Ultralytics repository/website (e.g., check models linked from [https://github.com/ultralytics/ultralytics](https://github.com/ultralytics/ultralytics)).
 2.  **Create Environment:** Create and activate a Python virtual environment:
     ```bash
     python3 -m venv .venv